KacperRawicki/Generative-AI-for-World-of-Warcraft-Quests/README.md

 # Generative-AI-for-World-of-Warcraft-Quests
-This project was inspired by the Google's Introduction to Generative AI Learning Path https://www.cloudskillsboost.google/journeys/118
+This project was inspired by Google's Introduction to Generative AI Learning Path https://www.cloudskillsboost.google/journeys/118

 API and web scraping to get text data for 27,793 World of Warcraft quests.
 Using tensorflow, building and training a generative text model to create new quests.